 Additional basic skills sessions, including spelling and handwriting, are carefully planned.
 These are specific to the needs of classes, groups and individuals.

-A daily 20 minute synthetic Phonics lesson is taught in Foundation Stage and Key Stage 1 classes.
-It also extends into Key Stage 2 where children have not gained a sound phonological understanding.
-The school phonics programme follows the ‘Letters and Sounds’ document.
+A daily 20 minute Phonics lesson is taught in Foundation Stage and Key Stage 1 classes using 'Storytime Phonics'.
+This also extends into Key Stage 2 where children have not gained a sound phonological understanding.
+The school phonics provision is supported by the ‘Letters and Sounds’ document.

 Reading is given very high priority within school.
 All classes have dedicated 20 minute reading sessions where all children complete purposeful reading activities.
 Guided reading takes place with groups during this time.
 Children have the opportunity to have stories read to them and share class novels.